Konstantin Kalinin

 Notifications

 Notifications and reminders help with the engagement challenge that every mental counseling app is bound to solve: People should consistently turn to these products to achieve tangible results.
-Patients can use them to track their meals and medications and at the same time help providers monitor patient progress and their stress levels.
+Patients can use them to track their meals and medications and at the same time help experts and providers monitor patient progress and their stress levels.

 Social networking features